-- Your frogs may have come into contact with parasites, pesticides or similar.
+- Your frogs may have come into contact with parasites or pesticides.
 These could be harmful to your snake.
 Even preparing the frogs might not be enough to kill bacteria, fungus or similar that could hurt them.

-- Many amphibians, especially small toads and frogs, are poisonous and aren’t eaten in the wild.
-Poison dart frogs may have parasites and could kill your snake, for example.
+- Many amphibians, like small toads and frogs, are poisonous and aren’t eaten in the wild.
+Poison dart frogs may have parasites, for example.

 Can Corn Snakes Eat Insects?

-Corn snakes are rodent feeders in both captivity and the wild.
-Insects offer an entirely different nutritional profile than other reptiles can live on, but that corn snakes can’t.
+Insects offer an entirely different nutritional profile.
+Other types of reptiles can live on insects, but corn snakes can’t.

-This applies to anything from tiny insects to big ones like crickets.
+This applies to tiny insects to big insects, like crickets.
 And if you were to ask can corn snakes eat spiders, we’d give you the same answer.

 Can Corn Snakes Eat Worms?

-Not only that but because worms of any kind aren’t a natural source of food for corn snakes, they won’t even try to eat it.
-Best avoid this idea.
+Not only that, but because worms of any kind aren’t a natural source of food for corn snakes, they won’t even try to eat it.